TobyRosaaen/AEM3103Final/README.md

   # Paper Airplane Numerical Study
   Final Project: AEM 3103 Spring 2024

-  - By: Toby Rosaaen, Owen Carlsen, Charlie Tripp
+  - By: Toby Rosaaen, Owen Carlson, Charlie Tripp

   ## Summary of Findings
   <Show the variations studied in a table>